 Not so fast.

 Testing isn’t a perfect science.
-There may be other variables.
+(Only my wife is perfect.)
+Other variables may affect the test and its results.
 Don’t join the New Coke Product Manager on the unemployment line.
 (I’ve been doing this for a long time, so you may need to Google this reference; it happened a long time ago.)

-Before you cancel everything, confirm that the test reflects reality.
+Before you change what you are doing, confirm that the test reflects reality.
 Collecting data from a confirmation test will give you confidence that the change impacted the results.
 A confirmation test is usually the same as a successful test but uses a larger sample.
-Rolling it out is smart if your new landing page continues to perform during confirmation testing.
+Rolling it out is smart if your new offer or headline or landing page continues to perform during confirmation testing.

 So, have at it; use campaign testing to find your way to marketing success.